vegger/BA_ZHAW/README.md

   - `./models/physico/train_physico.py`
   - `./models/vanilla/train_vanilla.py`
 - Open the train skript of your choice and head to the top of the main function.
-  - set precision variable
+  - set `precision variable`
   - If you had to change to an absolute path in the data pipeline:
     - change `embed_base_dir` to an absolute path
     - change `physico_base_dir` to an absolute path if you train either `train_beta_physico.py` or `train_physico.py`
   - If you want to do hyperparameter tuning with Weights & Biases sweeps
     - change `hyperparameter_tuning_with_WnB` to True
+  - Otherwise set the specific hyperparamter values in the train script:

+    ```
+    # ! here random hyperparameter values set !
+    hyperparameters["optimizer"] = "adam"
+    hyperparameters["learning_rate"] = 5e-3
+    hyperparameters["weight_decay"] = 0.075
+    hyperparameters["dropout_attention"] = 0.3
+    hyperparameters["dropout_linear"] = 0.45
+    ```

-To reproduce the results of the thesis, the checkpoints need to be further trained.
-These checkpoints are not the final model; rather, they are saved at the point where the AP_Val metric was at its highest.
-Use the corresponding train script and run until it stops, the resulting .pth file is then the final model.
+  - After training one can see the checkpoint file, saved at the point where the AP_Val metric was at its highest.
+Furthermore, the file with the `.pth` extension is the final model.

 ## Additional Data
 Prebuilt Embeddings, Models, ModelRuns and Physicochemical Properties are shared over [sharepoint](https://zhaw-my.sharepoint.com/:u:/g/personal/eggerval_students_zhaw_ch/EaZpwuhuUn9DpY6PcXrmrgEB5K-Qw5Git-W7o914mMRa_w?e=dQxMjw).
 Feel free to download.<br>
-The provided models are checkpoints evaluated at the AP Val maximum point.
+The provided models are checkpoints evaluated at the AP_Val maximum point.
 These need to be trained further to get the same outputs as in the work.
 This has been decided so that they can be used as a starting point for task-specific training (TPP).

 ## Disclaimer
 - The data pipeline and the model trainings were executed in the [lightning.ai](https://lightning.ai/) environment.
 Sometimes there were Cuda memory errors, then the VM had to be restarted for it to work again.